N-tronics/ESPanalogWrite/README.md

     This matches the AVR analogWrite() function, but this is more powerful.
 3  obj.espAnalogWrite_DimLED(int channel, int delay(default is 10 ms);
     This function dims an LED connected to the GPIO pin specified above.
 The delay is for the time in between each duty value.

+Note: In PIO, you have an option to use the functions by themselves or as methods.
+But in ArduinoIDE, you have to use them as methods.